-Shoulder or glenohumeral arthritis occurs overtime as joint cartilage is worn down and destroyed narrowing the joint space.
+Shoulder or glenohumeral arthritis occurs over time as joint cartilage is worn down and destroyed, narrowing the joint space.

-Shoulder or glenohumeral arthritis occurs overtime as joint cartilage is worn down and destroyed narrowing the joint space.
-This can be the result of degenerative changes, posttraumatic arthritis, or inflammatory arthritis.
+Shoulder or glenohumeral arthritis occurs over time as joint cartilage is worn down and destroyed, narrowing the joint space.
+This can be the result of degenerative changes, posttraumatic arthritis or inflammatory arthritis.
 Patients describe the pain as being worse with any kind of movement or strenuous activity and therefore motion tends to be limited.
 X-rays will reveal narrowed or negligent remaining joint space between the humeral head and the glenoid.
 Initial treatment usually consists of rest, NSAIDs, therapy and cortisone injections.
 Ultimately, depending on the patient’s health and age, a total shoulder arthroplasty may be indicated to alleviate pain and restore some function.
 If the rotator cuff is also compromised, a reverse total shoulder arthroplasty may be necessary.
 Please see the “Procedures” section for more information of this surgical treatment option.

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.